nmielnik/notes/cryptos/blockchain-intro-2019-09-19/README.md

 # To Be Answered...
 1. What are trust & consensus, and why are they fragile?
-2. <!-- .element class="fragment" data-fragment-index="1" -->How does Bitcoin address the trust & consensus problem?
+2. <!-- .element class="fragment" data-fragment-index="1" -->What are trust & consensus in Bitcoin?
-3. <!-- .element class="fragment" data-fragment-index="2" -->What is Proof of Work?
+3. <!-- .element class="fragment" data-fragment-index="2" -->What is Proof of Work and how does it address trust?
 4. <!-- .element class="fragment" data-fragment-index="3" -->How does Nakamato Consensus make the Bitcoin Network a trustless source of truth?
 5. <!-- .element class="fragment" data-fragment-index="4" -->What's the difference between a cryptocurrency and a blockchain?
 6. <!-- .element class="fragment" data-fragment-index="5" -->How can blockchain can solve important problems (other than Bitcoin)?